 21. Carry an Extension Cord or a Multiple Entry Charger

-Most of the times your room will only have one or two power outlets, but you need to charge your mobile phone, the camera battery, the laptop, and then the devices of your travel partner.
+Carry an Extension Cord or a Multiple Entry Charger.
+Most of the time your room will only have one or two power outlets, but you need to charge your mobile phone, the camera battery, the laptop, and then the devices of your travel partner.
 In a dorm room at a hostel, things can get even uglier, with only one or two outlets for ten beds.
 An extension cord will solve your problems and also others’.
 Considering that you can now charge most devices via a USB port, carry a multiple entry charger with two, three, or even four entry points.
 Make sure it’s powerful enough to charge all your devices because some of them don’t have enough amps to do it.

 22. Don’t Forget the Plastic Bags

+Don’t Forget the Plastic Bags.
 Supermarket plastic bags are useful, light, and don’t take up much space.
-Three or four neatly folded bags fit anywhere in your backpack and have multiple uses: after a few weeks on the road, maybe your shoes smell funny, and you won’t have the guts to take them off at someone’s house, with the smell spreading across the room while people give you the side eye.
+Three or four neatly folded bags fit anywhere in your backpack and have multiple uses: after a few weeks on the road, maybe your shoes smell funny, and you won’t have the guts to take them off at someone’s house, with the smell spreading across the room while people give you the side-eye.
 Time to use a plastic bag.
 Laundry ends up frequently in one of these bags.
 They’re also used to protect your most vulnerable items from the rain.
 Not to mention their initial purpose of carrying groceries.
 Lastly, they’re also useful to organize things in your luggage like keeping chargers and cables together or books.

 23. Dark Clothing vs Light Clothing

+Dark Clothing vs Light Clothing.
 Unless you feel lucky, you’ll usually do two separate laundry loads: one for your dark clothes and one for your light clothes.
 That’s what everyone does.
 And that’s why it’s a good idea to pack only dark clothes (or only light clothes) when you’re traveling for extensive periods.
 Doing your laundry at a hostel is expensive and often rushed, so you won’t be able to do two loads.
-You’ll probably wouldn’t have enough laundry for two loads anyway.
+You’ll probably have enough laundry for two loads anyway.